v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-types.md

 - [What the DLP functions look for](what-the-dlp-functions-look-for.md)

-Before you get started, it's helpful to understand the basic structure of a sensitive information type, and how you use this structure to identify the right content.
+## Intro

+A sensitive information type defines one or more patterns that DLP looks for when it evaluates email and documents.
+Office 365 Security & Compliance Center comes with many [built-in sensitive information types](what-the-sensitive-information-types-look-for.md), but you can create your own for specific scenarios (for example, identifying your company's employee ID numbers).

+You can create basic sensitive information types in the Security & Compliance Center.
+The sensitive information type contains only one pattern (the primary pattern).
+For more information, see __.

+In Security & Compliance Center PowerShell, you can create much more complex sensitive information types, but you're required to create a DLP sensitive information type rule package (also known as a rule package), which is a Unicode .xml file.
+Each rule within the rule package defines one more or sensitive information types (also known as entities).
+For details about the format of the .xml file, see the __ section.
+After you create the rule package, you use PowerShell to import the rule package and its sensitive information types.
+For more information, see __.

 ## Patterns

-A sensitive information type defines one or more patterns that DLP looks for when it evaluates email and documents.

 Here's the simplest scenario.
 You want your sensitive information type to identify content that contains your organization's employee ID, which is formatted as a nine-digit number.
 So the pattern is a regular expression that identifies nine-digit numbers.
 Any content that contains a nine-digit number matches the pattern, which is problematic because there are likely other nine-digit numbers in content that aren't employee numbers.